Chapter 11: Nuclear Magnetic Resonance with nmrglue and nmrsim#

 area

-These values are probably not what you expected, but if we divide all of them by the smallest value, we are left with the relative areas under the peaks like you would get from most NMR processing software.
+These values are probably not what you expected, but if we divide all of them by the smallest value, it is easier to see the relative ratio of areas.

 The spectrum above is the \(^1\)H NMR of ethylbenzene in CDCl\(_3\) which has five aromatic protons, and the other two resonances should have three and two protons.
 If we do some math to make the integrations total to ten protons and round to the nearest integer, we get 5:3:2.
-There is a small amount of error likely due to the solvent resonance (CHCl\(_3\), 7.27 ppm) being included in the integration of the aromatic protons.
+There is a small amount of error likely due to the solvent resonance (CHCl\(_3\), 7.27 ppm) being included in the integration of the aromatic protons among other things.

 Another piece of information that is commonly extracted from NMR spectra is the chemical shift of the resonances.
-Similar to integration, SciPy contains functions such as scipy.signal.argrelmax() that can find peaks in spectra, but again, NMRglue contains a function, below, designed for the task of locating peaks in NMR spectra.
+Similar to integration, SciPy contains functions such as scipy.signal.argrelmax() or scipy.signal.find_peaks() that can find peaks in spectra, but again, nmrglue contains a function, below, designed for the task of locating peaks in NMR spectra.

 ng.analysis.peakpick.pick(data, pthres=)